KooroshRZ/CTF-Writeups/TMU2021/Crypto/SignedFlag/index.md

 According to this [link](https://ctf-wiki.mahaloz.re/crypto/signature/dsa/)
 1. First we recover `k` from two signatures
 2. Then we recover `x` which is private key
-3. Finally we recover `m` which is that hash value of the `secret` which the server expect from us
+3. Finally we recover `m` which is the hash value of the `secret` which the server expect from us

 ```python
 hm1 = int(sha1(m1.encode('utf-8')).hexdigest(), 16)